macck7/PARALLEL-COMPUTING/README .md

 ```

 ## OpenMP
 Open Multi-processing (OpenMP) is a technique of parallelizing a section(s) of code in C/C++ languages.
-OpenMP is also seen as an extension to C/C++ languages by adding the parallelizing features to them.
+OpenMP is also seen as an extension to C/C++ languages by adding the parallelizing features to them. <br />
-In general, OpenMP uses a portable, scalable model that gives programmers a simple and flexible interface for developing parallel applications for platforms that ranges from the normal desktop computer to the high-end supercomputers.
+In general, OpenMP uses a portable, scalable model that gives programmers a simple and flexible interface for developing parallel applications for platforms that ranges from the normal desktop computer to the high-end supercomputers. <br />
 In OpenMP, Before running the code, we can initialise the number of threads to be executed using the following command.
-Here, we set the number of threads to be getting executed to be 8 threads.
+Here, we set the number of threads to be getting executed to be 8 threads. <br />
 export OMP_NUM_THREADS=8